-- Wrap the pressure controller band around the patient's wrist.
-The non dominant hand is preferred for 1. monitoring in awake patients.
-(Figure 11-2 on page 205, left) - Snap the pressure controller into the plastic sleeve of the band, making sure that the cuff connectors are facing 2. towards the fingers. - 3.
+- 1. Wrap the pressure controller band around the patient's wrist.
+The non dominant hand is preferred for monitoring in awake patients.
+(Figure 11-2 on page 206, left) - 2.
+Snap the pressure controller into the plastic sleeve of the band, making sure that the cuff connectors are facing towards the fingers. - 3.
 Attach the pressure controller cable to the HemoSphere ClearSight module.
-(Figure 11-1 on page 203)
+(Figure 11-1 on page 204) - 4.
+Remove the plastic connector caps in order to connect the finger cuff (s) and heart reference sensor.